pillar-markup/pillar/README.md

 $ ./pillar/scripts/build.sh
 ```

 That will create a `build` directory in the working directory and build pillar in there.
-You can then proceed to install pillar where in your home:
+You can then proceed to install pillar where you want in your home directory.
+Here we place it as .pillar.

 ```bash
 $ mv build ~/.pillar
 ```
 ### Setting up your environment

-Wether you downloaded an
+Once you downloaded pillar and moved it to your home directory,

-And then add that directory to the `PILLAR_HOME` and `HOME` environment variables, for example, by modifying your `.bashrc` with
+then add that directory to the `PILLAR_HOME` and `HOME` environment variables, for example, by modifying your `.bashrc` with

 ```bash
 export PILLAR_HOME="$HOME/.pillar"